Prison Aftercare Ministry

 How Can We Pray for Those Incarcerated?

 As a Messiah-Centered Torah Pursuant Local Community we participate in the county wide, faith based network to coordinate services available for ex-offenders returning to the area.
 This involves monthly meetings with faith based ministries in the area who also want to serve the newly released people as well as hearing updates on various relevant services for them.
-Bob Klika serves on the local board of directors.We have specifically asked for those who have demonstrated interest and awareness of their Hebrew roots and a desire to learn to walk in a Torah pursuant lifestyle, as we ask of every one involved.
+Bob Klika had served .n the local board of directors.We have specifically asked for those who have demonstrated interest and awareness of their Hebrew roots and a desire to learn to walk in a Torah pursuant lifestyle, as we ask of every one involved. with SAM.

 Janell Schroeder was able to provide several weeks of one to one teaching, which was very well received, until concerns for covid-19 again put this on hold.